cysouw/diathesis/text/c07_participle.md

 c.
 Der Doktor wird bekleidet.
 :::

-Finally, note that in some circumstances arguments can be retained when participles are used as secondary predicate.
+Fifth and finally, in some circumstances arguments can be retained when participles are used as secondary predicate.
 For example, the syntactic function of the adverb *kaputt* 'broken' in [@next a] can be replaced by a participle *überlassen* 'to abandon', but only when the dative *dem Wetter* is retained [@next c].
 This dative is not governed by the main verb *aussehen* 'to appear' but by the embedded predicate *überlassen* [@next b].

 ::: ex
 a.
 Der Balkon sieht *kaputt* aus. \